uskawi/Customer_Reviews/README.md

 -   [JShint](static/README/jshint.jpg)

 ### LightHouse TESTING
-Lighthouse testing was done on chrome developer tools because some pages could not be tested using the browser's extension.
-All the pages returned similar results as the results on the links above.
+Lighthouse testing was done on chrome developer tools because some pages could not be tested using the Lighthouse browser's extension and returned status 500 during testing.
+All the pages returned similar results as the results on the links below.

 -   [Lighthouse Home Page](static/README/home_LH.jpg)
 -   [Lighthouse Validator For_Businesses Page](static/README/for_businesses_LH.jpg)